 The notes will be evidenced by one or more global notes which will be deposited with the trustee as custodian for the Depository Trust Company, or DTC, and registered in the name of Cede & Co. as nominee of DTC.
-The global note and any notes issued in exchange for the global note will be subject to restrictions on transfer and will bear the legend regarding these restrictions set forth under "Notice to Investors."
 Except as set forth below, record ownership of the global note may be transferred, in whole or in part, only to another nominee of DTC or to a successor of DTC or its nominee.